Self-Employed Remortgages With Debt Consolidation

 Yes.
 First, because payments are spread over the lifetime of the mortgage, there's a good chance you'll pay more in interest overall.

-With that said, many mortgage products allow overpayments of up to 10% of the mortgage balance per year.
+With that said, many mortgage products allow overpayments of up to 10% of the mortgage balance per year, without incurring any early repayment charge.

 Making overpayments to reduce interest